evolvingstuff/vdw2/content/posts/lots-of-vitamin-d-needed-weekly-during-breast-cancer-treatment-mean-20000-iu-up-to-140000-iu.md

 *  **Personalized Vitamin D dosing** ranged from 2,000 IU to 140,000 weekly for Breast Cancer:

    * A range of 70 to 1

 * Treating healthy people typically requires a range of Vitamin D of only 4 to 1

 * The women getting Breast Cancer treatment  were clearly not uniformly unhealthy

-&nbsp;&nbsp;&nbsp;&nbsp;
+>

 * The study failed to note improvement in outcomes vs women not getting Vitamin D

    * Shorter treatment durations, less chemo used, less recurrence

 {{< toc >}}